Kalyana Varadharaja Perumal Temple: Festivals

-The temple is open to the public in mornings and evenings.
+The temple is open to the public in the mornings and evenings.

-Rama Navami is a grand ten day festival.
+Rama Navami is a grand ten-day festival.
 Special pujas are performed during Paruthiyur Periyava Aradanai, Vaikunta, Navaratri, Deepavali, Vaikunta Ekadesi, and Hanuman Jayanthi.

 Panguni Brahmotsava is an annual celebration with kalyana utsavam and veedi ula.

 Prasadham

-Panagam, Buttermilk and Sundal are the popular prasadhams made and distributed to devotees during the festive seasons.
+Panagam, Buttermilk, and Sundal are the popular prasadhams made and distributed to devotees during the festive seasons.

 History

 The temple was built in the early 19th century by Paruthiyur Sri Krishna Sastri (1768–1842), believed to be a Vishnu Bhakta and popularly known as Ayyaval.
 He lived during the rule of Serfoji II Maharaja.
 Ayyaval had spent most of his time in this temple with his parayanams of the Vishnu Purana and the Ramayana, teaching the scriptures, spreading bhakti, and promoting Hinduism.

 He was an authority over the Vaishnava traditions.
 Ayyaval addressed several issues by answering the queries on Dharma Sastram and acharam, often posed to them by Vedic scholars and pundits.
 His authority on the administration of dharma made many legal luminaries come to them seeking their advice on issues concerning Hindu law.
 Paruthiyur Sri Krishna Sastri Ayyaval along with his brother Paruthiyur Sri Venkatesha Sastri Annaval (1765–1837) were the doyen brothers of Paruthiyur and for the Hindu Religion.

-Later, the temple became the life and soul of a *,Mahaan Paruthiyur Periyava, Bramasri Krishna Sastri.
-He was considered a Rama Bhakta, a Ramayana exponent, Philanthropist and a Pravachan Pioneer.
-He renovated the temple and installed Mahalakshmi, Kodandarama Parivaar sannadhis and constructed the temple tank kodadhandarama Threertham known as the Melakulam.
+Later, the temple became the life and soul of a Mahaan Paruthiyur Periyava, Bramasri Krishna Sastri.
+He was considered a Rama Bhakta, a Ramayana exponent, Philanthropist, and a Pravachan Pioneer.
+He renovated the temple and installed Mahalakshmi, Kodandarama Parivaar sannadhis, and constructed the temple tank Kodadhandarama Threertham known as the Melakulam.